yanone/Yanone-GlyphsApp-Scripts/README.md

 This is necessary to create correct Variable Fonts in environments outside Glyphs (such as [googlefonts/fontmake](https://github.com/googlefonts/fontmake), and even in Glyphs itself as of this writing, August 2019).

 Otherwise, component glyphs’ metrics get interpolated linearly between the main masters, ignoring the intermediate masters, while the outlines get interpolated correctly.
-This leads to sidebearing discrepancies of component glyphs with base glyphs referencing intermediate masters between instances of a Variable Font and the same instance when generated statically from within Glyphs, when the metrics are interpolated correctly.
+This leads to sidebearing discrepancies of component glyphs with base glyphs referencing intermediate masters.

 ### Expand Intermediate Masters